mikerdean/jinq/readme.md

 #### `first(test?: (item: T) => boolean): T`

-This method iterates through the current iterable and returns a the first element in your iterable.
-Optionally, you may supply a test to count only the elements that return `true` from the test.
+This method iterates through the current iterable and returns the first element in your iterable.
+Optionally, you may supply a test to include only the elements that return `true` from the test.

 ```javascript
 const result = jinq([1, 2, 3, 4, 5]).first();